 We discussed above how the uncertainty in the absolute polarization calibration results in a (negligible) uncertainty in the additive BB bias from $E \rightarrow B$.
 It also results in an uncertainty on the amplitude of the measured BB spectrum.
-The uncertainty is 3% and 4% in power for the 150×150 and 95×150 spectra, respectively, where nearly all of our sensitivity lies.
-This results in a $\sim 0.1\sigma$ global systematic uncertainty on the amplitude of the BB spectrum.
-We note that this small uncertainty does not affect the significance with which we detect BB power, as the statistical uncertainties are noise dominated, and the noise would suffer from the same miscalibration.
+The uncertainty is 3% and 4% in power for the 150×150 and 95×150 spectra respectively, where nearly all of our sensitivity lies.
+This results in a ~0.1 σ global systematic uncertainty on the amplitude of the BB spectrum.
+We note that this small uncertainty does not affect the significance with which we detect BB power, as the statistical uncertainties are noisedominated, and the noise would suffer from the same mis-calibration.

-5.9.3. $T \rightarrow Q/U$ Leakage
+5.9.3. $T \rightarrow Q/U$ leakage

-We see evidence for $0.65\% \pm 0.15\%$ leakage of T into Q and U at 150 GHz.
-We measure this using TQ and TU spectra as described in C14.
-The source of this leakage is not known, although it could arise from our celestial calibration source, RCW38, being ~0.5\% polarized.
-Unlike previous SPTpol analyses that explicitly cleaned this leakage from the Q and U maps, this work relies on convolutional cleaning to remove this leakage.
-We expect the convolutional cleaning process to reduce the associated additive BB bias by at least a factor of 20, resulting in a bias that is at most $\sim 0.15\sigma$ in the lowest l -bin of 150×150 and smaller elsewhere.
+We see evidence for $0.65\% \pm 0.15\%$ leakage of T into Qand U at 150 GHz.
+We measure this using TQ and TUspectra as described in C14.
+The source of this leakage is not known, although it could arise from our celestial calibration source, RCW38, being ~0.5% polarized.
+Unlike previous SPTpol analyses which explicitly cleaned this leakage from the Q and U maps, this work relies on convolutional cleaning to remove this leakage.
+We expect the convolutional cleaning process to reduce the associated additive BB bias by at least a factor of 20, resulting in a bias that is at most ~0.15 σ in the lowest l -bin of 150×150 and smaller elsewhere.
 The leakage is smaller yet at 95 GHz.